resoluteworks/invirt/docs/docs/overview/introduction.md

 Invirt is a framework for building web applications with [Kotlin](https://kotlinlang.org/), [http4k](https://www.http4k.org/) and [Pebble templates](https://pebbletemplates.io/).

-Invirt doesn't re-invent the wheel, we simply add utility and convenience on top of proven and mature solutions, in order to deliver a better developer experience for those who want to write web applications in Kotlin.
+Invirt doesn't re-invent the wheel, it simply adds utility and convenience on top of proven and mature solutions, in order to deliver a better developer experience for those who want to write web applications in Kotlin.